Organizers Of The Ultra Music Festival In Florida Are Apologizing After A Chaotic First Night

 “We look forward to offering you a significantly improved transportation experience today and throughout the weekend, and we appreciate the opportunity to earn back your confidence and trust.”

-However, for some the apology is too little and too late.
-Today, many festival goers are complaining and some are even calling the incident the second Fyer Festival.
-The Fyer Festival was an epic concert disaster that occurred in 2017.
-The poor planning involved in the incident gained attention worldwide and was later depicted in a documentary.
+However, for some, the apology is too little and too late.
+Today, many festival goers are complaining and some are even calling the incident the second Fyre Festival.
+The Fyre Festival was an epic concert disaster that occurred in 2017.
+The poor planning involved in the incident gained attention worldwide and was later depicted in two documentaries.